Submitted by JC Knowles; Edited and vetted by Cheri Todd Molter

 In 1837, Hamilton Chamberlain Jones Jr. was born to Ann Eliza Henderson and Hamilton Jones near Salisbury, North Carolina.
 He received his education at the Ben Sumner School in Rowan County.
 He studied law at the University of North Carolina and graduated with second honors in 1858.
 When he returned to Salisbury, he continued his study of law under his father and was admitted to the bar in 1860.

 During the spring of 1861, Jones was first lieutenant of the Rowan Rifle Guard and went with his company to occupy Fort Johnson.
 After North Carolina officially left the Union, Governor John Ellis appointed Jones captain of Company K of the Fifth North Carolina Regiment.

-The Fifth Regiment took part in the fighting in Virginia, especially around Williamsburg.
-In that battle, Jones was wounded, and while on leave to rest and recover, he was promoted to Lieutenant Colonel and assigned to the Fifty-seventh North Carolina Regiment.
-Under Jones’ leadership, his regiment fought at Fredericksburg, Chancellorsville, and Gettysburg.
-He was taken prisoner at the Rappahannock Railroad bridge on November 7, 1863.
-He was first taken to Washington, D. C. and later to the prison on Johnson’s Island, Ohio.
+On May 5, 1862, Jones was wounded at Williamsburg, Virginia, and while on leave to rest and recover, he was promoted to Lieutenant Colonel and assigned to the Fifty-seventh North Carolina Infantry.
+Under Jones’ leadership, the regiment fought at Fredericksburg, Chancellorsville, and Gettysburg.
+He was taken prisoner at the Rappahannock bridge on November 7, 1863.
+He was confined at Old Capital Prison, Washington, D. C., and later held at the prison at Johnson’s Island, Ohio.
 During a prisoner exchange, Jones was released and, after rejoining the 57th, was promoted Colonel.
 He was wounded again during the fighting at Fort Stedman, Virginia, on March 25, 1865.

 In 1885, Jones was appointed the United States District Attorney of the Western North Carolina District, serving for four years.
 After serving his term as U.S. District Attorney, he returned to his private law practice.
 Jones died on August 23, 1904.